cardstack/githereum/README.md

     S3 credentials can be provided with environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS KEY, or implicitly with security groups within AWS.
 ```

+## Setup

+To setup and use locally against a test network:

+1. In a terminal window, run `npx truffle dev`
+2. In a new terminal, clone the repo and cd into the repo directory.
+Run `npm install`
+3. The truffle dev console will output a bunch of accounts and private keys.
+In
+  the second console, set from as a var, e.g. `FROM=0xc57a80df9fea122036981e144d3b504512e85cd9` (but use an account copied from the truffle console)
+4. `npm run build` - this builds the solidity contract
+5. `npx zos push --network development` - this deploys the compiled contract to the fake truffle network running in the other terminal
+5. `npx zos create Githereum --network development --no-interactive` - this will create an proxy instance of the contract that you can call functions on.
+   It outputs as the last line an address.
+Save this address in a variable, e.g. `CONTRACT_ADDRESS=0x41f9C54Ba41EB2f1f652fecE6053C4D25E4f33D6`
+6. Now you can run githereum commands, e.g. `npx truffle exec cli.js $CONTRACT_ADDRESS register  my-great-repo --from $FROM`

+Usage against a real network is similar, pass in the --provider option with a web3 provider url

 ## Testing
 1. From the command line execute: `npm run build`.
 This will clear the `build/` folder and re-generate the ZOS proxy contracts.